iamsahilydv/iamsahilydv/README.md

 <h1 align="center" dir="auto">Hey there Sahil here...😄 </h1>

-Aspiring Technical Support Engineer with the passion to research, diagnose, troubleshoot, and resolve customer issues in an accurate and timely manner.
-Knowledge on working with different systems, software, and hardware and following standard procedures to escalate unresolved issues to appropriate internal departments.
-Flexible and adaptable in a fast-paced environment.
-Knowledge of multiple front-end languages and libraries (e.g. HTML/ CSS, JavaScript,REACT , REACT-REDUX, TypeScript, Tailwind, ChakraUI) AND writing code which is optimized.
+Enthusiastic web developer with a strong foundation in front-end and back-end technologies.
+Passionate about crafting exceptional digital experiences through clean, efficient, and scalable code.
+Experienced in using a diverse tech stack, including HTML, CSS, JavaScript, and various frameworks.
+Adept at translating design concepts into responsive and dynamic web applications.
+Committed to staying updated on emerging trends and technologies in the ever-evolving web development landscape.
+Excited to collaborate on innovative projects and contribute to the world of web development.

- Learnt Technical Support Engineering from Masai School(India's first Skill building School "Driven by Outcomes, Fuelled by Ambitions.")
+ Learn Full Stack Web Development from Masai School(India's first Skill building School "Driven by Outcomes, Fuelled by Ambitions.")
  <!---
-* 100+ Hours Soft Skill Development
+* 100+ Hours of Soft Skill Development
  --->
 * 1200+ Hours Practical Coding
 * 80+ Mini Projects